bs-va/encre-css/README.md

   </a>
 </div>

-> Since v0.16.0, this library only supports Tailwind v4.0.
+> Since v0.16.0, this library only supports TailwindCSS v4.0.
-> If you are using Tailwind v3.0, check the upgrade guide at
+> If you are using TailwindCSS v3.0, check the upgrade guide at
 > https://tailwindcss.com/docs/upgrade-guide or pin `encre-css` to v0.15.0.
+>
+> This is **not** a project made by the TailwindCSS team.

 ## Table of contents